-Having an interviewer to ask you to talk through a negative experience can be daunting for most applicants.
+Having an interviewer ask you to talk through a X-rated negative experience can be daunting for most applicants.
 This entails describing a personal flaw or mistake without setting your interviewers off hiring you.

 At MentorCruise, many mentors agree that by thinking through an instance of a past failure, you can transform a negative experience into a compelling story to impress your interviewer with your capability to grow and adapt humbly and honestly.